KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 There are other ways of "creating" arrays, that you can look up in the syntax!

-### "Use" Arrays
+### "Using" Arrays

-We can "use" (call & assign to be precise) arrays in a similar way than variables.
-Call the 4th element of an array for instance (array always start to count at 0, so the 4th element is index number 3):
+We can "use" (call & assign to be precise) arrays in a similar way to variables.
+For example, call the 4th element of an array (arrays always start counting from 0, so the 4th element has index 3):

 ```processing
 if (posY[3]>whatever){ ...
 ```

-The same way we can (re-)assign values:
+n thhe same way we can (re)assign values:

 ```processing
 posY[3] = 100;